ToolDAQ/WebServer/README.md

 # WebServer

-To create Docker container with `WebServer` in use:
+To create a Docker container with `WebServer` in use:

 **Linux**: